enesffsec/PersonalCybersecUniverse/forensic/notes/ch2-digital-evidence/README.md

 [Types of Digital Evidence](https://www.salvationdata.com/knowledge/8-types-of-digital-evidence/)

-### III.
-Collection and Preservation of Digital Evidence
+### Collection and Preservation of Digital Evidence

 - **Initial Assessment:** Determine the scope and objectives of the investigation and identify potential sources of digital evidence.
 - **Legal Considerations:** Ensure compliance with laws and regulations governing the collection and use of digital evidence, including obtaining necessary warrants or subpoenas.